Resize#

 Parameters:

-• zoom_factors (float or sequence of float, optional) – Scaling factors for each axis.
-Ignored if output_size is provided.
+• zoom_factors (float or sequence of float, optional) – Per-axis scale factors.
+Ignored if output_size is given.

-• output_size (tuple of int, optional) – Desired output shape.
-If provided, zoom_factors is ignored.
+• output_size (tuple of int, optional) – Desired shape (overrides zoom_factors).

-• modes (str or sequence of str, optional) – Extension mode(s) for each dimension.
-Default is “mirror”.
+• modes (str or sequence of str, optional) – Boundary handling passed to splineops.interpolate.TensorSpline (ignored by the anti-aliasing presets).

 Returns: